Write-Off Car: What is a Cat A, Cat B, Cat S, or Cat N Car?

 Related: Should I Buy a Cat S Car?

-Category N (previously known as Cat D) is where a vehicle has suffered damage, but it is non-structural, so it could be a roof or a panel of a car that is damaged.
+Cat N (previously known as Cat D) cars are usually the least severe write-off category, but it is non-structural, so it could be a roof or a panel of a car that is damaged.
 The good news is that the DVLA does not need to be involved, and the car can just be repaired and it can be back on the road as soon as possible.
 Depending on the damage, you may want to look for a smash repair specialist who can fix it for you to a high standard or a cash for clunkers buyer.

 Unlike Category S cars, Cat N vehicles do not require a post-repair inspection or re-registration, making them easier and quicker to return to daily use.
 The underlying structure of the car remains intact, meaning that airbags, suspension, or electrics might have been affected, but the chassis is undamaged.
 These issues can still be costly, but they are not considered safety-critical once repaired correctly.